VIVA! Youth Singers of Toronto Sexual Misconduct Policy

 Complainants and persons who are the subject of complaints are entitled to seek representation of their choice, including legal counsel, during the complaints process, at their own expense.

-If necessary, the complainant or the person who is the subject of the complaint will be placed on a paid leave of absence.
+If necessary, the complainant or the person who is the subject of the complaint will be placed on a paid leave of absence (where a paid staff member).
 The decision will be made on a case-by-case basis and will reflect the principle that the complainant will not be penalized for making the complaint in good faith.